-Finding the best restaurants in Mexico City can be a bit of a hunt.
+Finding the best restaurants in Mexico City, Mexico can be a bit of a hunt.
 After all, there are around 15,000 places to eat in the area, each serving up fare from international dishes to traditional Mexican cuisine.

 Luckily, you won’t have to go searching much farther for the best restaurants in Mexico City.

-After living in Mexico City for over six months, I’ve perused the Mexican capital’s local food scene and have eaten at lots of different places.
-Now, I’m passing on my list of Mexico City’s best restaurants to you.
+After living in Mexico City for over six months, I’ve perused the local food scene and have eaten at lots of different places.
+Now, I’m passing on my list of the best Mexico City restaurants to you.

-In this article, you’ll find my full breakdown of the 25 best restaurants in Mexico City including each establishment’s price range, location, cuisine type, and vibe.
+In this article, I break down 25 best restaurants in Mexico City including each establishment’s price range, location, cuisine type, and vibe.
 And while you’re here, be sure to bookmark my guide to where to stay in Mexico City.

 Let’s get into it!